-And finally – check out my DIY Farmhouse Table!!
+And finally – check out my easy DIY Farmhouse Table!!

 I hope this inspires you to get those DIY skills on and make your own farmhouse table!
 It turned out perfect for my sister’s dining room – you can see how we transformed the walls in the room from a dated 1980’s duck filled wallpaper room to this simple farmhouse style dining room – click here to learn about painting wallpaper!